godfreydoo/retrieve-loaderio-test-data/README.md

 ## Limitations
 - assumes all tests have the same duration
 - includes a buffer time between running the next test (you could change the core functions to check for the status before running subsequent tests)
-- test names must be unique in the `testSuite` object

 ## Installation
 1. Fork and clone this repository.